GJATT/Netflix-Userbase-Analysis/README.md

 ## Summary of Insights

 ### Monthly
   - Analyzing 'New Subscriptions By Month Joined', all 10 countries observe a sharp increase in subscription count from May - July and September - October, with the largest amount of subscribers joining in October.
-There's a massive drop off in November which lasts through till May.
+There's a massive drop off in November which lasts through till the end of April.

 ### Country
   - The USA and Spain have the most total subscribers while France has the least.
 North America alone accounts for 30.7% of total subscriptions.